haku-kiro/PongGameUnity/README.md

 ## Build:

--clone the repo to your pc
+- clone the repo to your pc
--open your unity and navigate to the directory
+- open your unity and navigate to the directory
 - Build the game

 ## Notes: